 PhD, MPH

-Assistant Professor, Division of General Medicine and Clinical Epidemiology
+Associate Professor, General Medicine and Clinical Epidemiology

 UNC-Chapel Hill